mendersoftware/mender-docs/04.Artifacts/01.Building-Mender-Yocto-image/docs.md

 cd poky
 ```

 !!!
-Note that the Yocto Project also depend on some [development tools to be in place](http://www.yoctoproject.org/docs/2.2/yocto-project-qs/yocto-project-qs.html?target=_blank#packages).
+Note that the Yocto Project also depends on some [development tools to be in place](http://www.yoctoproject.org/docs/2.2/yocto-project-qs/yocto-project-qs.html?target=_blank#packages).

 ## Adding the meta layers